alan-turing-institute/the-turing-way-book/content/make/make.md

 $ make --version
 ```

-If you don't have GNU make but have the BSD version, some things might not
+If you don't have GNU Make but have the BSD version, some things might not
 work as expected.

 To install GNU Make, please follow these instructions: